1927 – 2023

 by Anne Gilbert

+Anne Gilbert has been self-syndicating the ANTIQUE DETECTIVE to such papers as the Chicago Sun-Times and the Miami Herald since 1983.
 She has authored nine books on antiques, collectibles, and art and appeared on national TV.

 She has done appraisals for museums and private individuals.

 May 2023ANTIQUE DETECTIVE Would you recognize a Chinoiserie-finish antique?by Anne GilbertJapanning or Chinoiserie Whether you call it Japanning or Chinoiserie, if it was made before the 20th century, call it expensive.
 Even some examples made in the early 20th...